inetrg/inet-nm/README.md

 ### inet-nm-update-commissioned

-This command is used to update commissioned features.
+This command is used to update commissioned features, usually after `inet-nm-update-from-os` is called.

 ```
 $ inet-nm-update-commissioned -h
 usage: inet-nm-update-commissioned [-h] [-c CONFIG]

-optional arguments:
-  -h, --help            show this help message and exit
-  -c CONFIG, --config CONFIG
-                        Path to the config dir
 ```

 ### inet-nm-commission

-This command is used to commission USB boards.
+This is an interactive prompt to new commission USB boards.

 ```
 $ inet-nm-commission -h
 usage: inet-nm-commission [-h] [-c CONFIG] [-b BOARD] [-n]

-optional arguments:
-  -h, --help            show this help message and exit
-  -c CONFIG, --config CONFIG
-                        Path to the config dir
-  -b BOARD, --board BOARD
-                        Name of the board to commission
-  -n, --no-cache        Ignore the cache
 ```

 ### inet-nm-check

-This command is used to check the state of the boards.
+This command is used to check the list of boards given some conditions.

 ```
 $ inet-nm-check -h
 usage: inet-nm-check [-h] [-c CONFIG] [-f FEAT_FILTER [FEAT_FILTER ...]] [-a] [-m] [-e FEAT_EVAL] [-u] [-s] [--show-features]

-Check the state of the boards

-optional arguments:
-  -h, --help            show this help message and exit
-  -c CONFIG, --config CONFIG
-                        Path to the config dir
-  -f FEAT_FILTER [FEAT_FILTER ...], --feat-filter FEAT_FILTER [FEAT_FILTER ...]
-                        Filter all boards that don't provide these features
-  -a, --all-nodes       Show all boards, regardless of connection
-  -m, --missing         Show all missing boards
-  -e FEAT_EVAL, --feat-eval FEAT_EVAL
-                        Evaluate features with this function
-  -u, --used            Show used boards as well
-  -s, --skip-dups       Skip duplicate boards
-  --show-features       Shows all features for all boards
 ```

 ### Environment Variables